ssruoh/CI_MS4/README.md

 The sample articles are written by [Jodi Helmer](https://www.webmd.com/fitness-exercise/a-z/kettlebell-workout) and [K. Aleisha Fetters](https://www.everydayhealth.com/fitness/how-to-clean-your-home-gym-equipment/).

-The structuring of the Database Structure and Deployment sections of this readme draw from [Matthew Yong's project readme](https://github.com/MatthewYong/big_brains).
+The structuring of the Database Structure and Deployment sections of this readme are presented in a manner similar to that of [Matthew Yong's project readme](https://github.com/MatthewYong/big_brains).

 Any other site content is written by the developer.
 The readme file itself is similar in structure and some content to my previous readmes for earlier CI projects.